rajeshvkothari/oom/README.md

     docker-compose up -d
     ```

-  - Check wither the images are created:
+  - Check either the images are created:
     ```sh
     docker images -a
     ```

-  - Verify docker container are Deploy:
+  - Verify docker containers  are deployed:

-    To verfiy docker container are Deploy run the command as follows and check wither all the conatiner should be UP.
+    All containers should be up.

     ```sh
     e.g: